-(r) Trade and other payables
+(q) Trade and other payables

 These amounts represent liabilities for goods and services provided to the Group prior to the end of financial year which are unpaid.
+Due to their short-term nature they are measured at amortised cost and are not discounted.
 The amounts are unsecured and are usually paid within 55 days of recognition.

-(s) Provisions
+(r) Provisions